Premium Map / Book

 - You are at least a mile from a designated state forest campground.

 - You are at least 600 ft from the posted sinkhole lakes in the PRC.

 - You follow all state land rules.

-- You are not camping with horses in the PRC.
-(See below.)
+- You are not camping with horses.

 No gas motors are allowed on the lake.
 No dogs are allowed in the picnic area.
 This is the most handicap assessable campground in the Forest.
 During the summer months, host campers are on hand to help maintain the campground, answer questions and provide assistance.